AlistairB/alistairb.github.io/_posts/2021-02-03-haskell-on-google-cloud-is-great.md

 Additionally, your cloud run services can simply be HTTP APIs, without using any of the integration glue that GCP offers.
 So it does some of what Lambda does while also being a simple solution to host standalone APIs.

+Cloud run is great, especially for niche languages like Haskell.
+Unlike AWS Lambda Haskell does not become a second class citizen.

 #### What About Kubernetes?

 Kubernetes sounds cool, but I think it is a complex solution for a complex problem.
 If you need this complexity Haskell will work nicely, of course.
 However, I think for most use cases cloud run is the better, simpler choice.